-The FlashArray and FlashBlade products from Pure have always had a REST API service built in–this REST service allows you to manage, provision, and pull raw statistics from the array.
+The Pure Storage FlashArray and FlashBlade products have always had a REST API service built in.
+This REST service allows you to manage, provision, and pull raw statistics from the array.

 But there are two pieces missing:

 - You need to iterate through each array if you want to intelligently place a volume on it (or find a volume or whatever)

 - They only offer raw statistics–you may need to do some crunching to get what you want, like create projections, forecast, or find how busy an array is, etc.